 To meet this need, and to manage its Military Services Group, the utility company leveraged RISE with SAP.
 Spanning about a year, the project involved the implementation of SAP S/4HANA Cloud, private edition.

-Ahead SAP for Utilities, Presented by ASUG, where Bhoombla will discuss best practices for maximizing the benefits of RISE with SAP, she reflected on critical steps to the S&P 500 company’s success in leveraging RISE for its SAP S/4HANA implementation.
+Ahead of the 2024 SAP for Utilities, Presented by ASUG conference, where Bhoombla discussed best practices for maximizing the benefits of RISE with SAP, she reflected on critical steps to the S&P 500 company’s success in leveraging RISE for its SAP S/4HANA implementation.

 Initial Steps for ERP Digital Transformation Success